fortitudo-tech/fortitudo.tech/README.rst

 ==================================

-This package allows you to freely explore open-source implementations of some of our fundamental technologies, e.g., Entropy Pooling and CVaR optimization.
+This package allows you to freely explore open-source implementations of some of our fundamental technologies, e.g., Entropy Pooling and CVaR optimization in Python.

 The package is intended for advanced users who are comfortable specifying portfolio constraints and Entropy Pooling views using matrices and vectors.